creativecreatorormaybenot/clock/README.md

 * No plugins were used at all (check [ `pubspec.yaml` ](https://github.com/creativecreatorormaybenot/clock/blob/master/gdr_clock/pubspec.yaml)).

-* No premade widgets from the standard library were used in my own code, i.e.every `RenderObject` in the tree of the clock was custom created by me.
+* No premade widgets from the standard library were used in my own code, i.e.</a> every `RenderObject` in the tree of the clock was custom created by me.

 * No assets were used.
 The bullet point would be a bit short without this second sentence.